Radoslav Hlapen: Service under Stefan Uroš V

 After the death of the governor of Thessaly kesar Preljub (1356), Preljub's son Thomas' claim to the region was asserted by the widow Irene.
 The Preljubović family was forced to flee to Serbia after the advance of Nikephoros II Orsini in 1356.
 Irene married Radoslav Hlapen, who adopted Thomas.

-Despot Simeon Uroš, the brother of Dušan, was appointed governor of Epirus and Acarnania in 1348.
+Despot Simeon Uroš Nemanjić, the brother of Dušan, was appointed governor of Epirus, Aetolia and Acarnania in 1348.
 Following the death of Dušan and subsequent invasion of Nikephoros II, Simeon Uroš retreated to Kastoria, where he proclaimed himself "Emperor of Serbs, Greeks and Albanians".
-Simeon Uroš acquired the support of John Komnenos Asen (the brother-in-law of Dušan).
-In response, the Serbian nobility held a council in April 1357 at Skopje, in which they vowed to support Emperor Uroš, according to Dušan's will.
+Simeon Uroš acquired the support of John Komnenos Asen, Dušan's brother-in-law and the appointed Despot in Valona.
+In response, the Serbian nobility held a council in April 1357 at Skopje, in which they vowed to support Emperor Uroš V, according to Dušan's will.
 In the summer of 1358, Simeon Uroš advanced on Zeta but was stopped at Skadar, where his army of 5,000 men was defeated by the Serbian nobility.
 Simeon Uroš returned to Kastoria, and never again tried to acquire Serbia.
+Simeon was, however, fortunate in that Nikephoros II Orsini was slain in battle, thus giving Simeon an opportunity to rapidly seize back his former territories in Epirus, as well as former territories of caesar Preljub in Thessaly.

-During the absence of Simeon Uroš in Epirus (1359), Hlapen invaded Thessaly on behalf of his stepson Thomas.
-Simeon Uroš was forced to cut his losses by recognizing Radoslav Hlapen's conquests, turning over Kastoria to him, and marrying his daughter Maria to Thomas.
-Hlapen continued to recognize Uroš' suzerainty, and provided a buffer between Uroš V and Simeon Uroš.
+As Simeon was campaigning in Epirus, Hlapen invaded Thessaly on behalf of his stepson Thomas, Preljub's son.
+Simeon Uroš was forced to cut his losses by recognizing Radoslav Hlapen's conquests, turning over Kastoria and the region surrounding it, and marrying his daughter Maria to Thomas.
+Hlapen continued to recognize the suzerainty of Emperor Stefan Uroš V, and provided a buffer between him and Simeon.
 After the treaty between Hlapen and Simeon Uroš, the latter settled in Thessaly.

 Serbian magnates and their provinces, c.
 1360.

 In 1365, a čelnik Radoslav was mentioned, referring either to Radoslav Hlapen or Radoslav Povika, the brother of logotet Đurađ.